rafaelgieschke/bwlp-vue-frontend/README.md

 #### Importing components

-Nothing much to say, just when you're importing a component, use the relative `@` path, not relative `.` 'current location' path, it's longer, but that way, we know where the file is called from.
+When you're importing a component, use the relative `@` path, not relative `.` 'current location' path, it's longer, but that way, we know where the file comes from.

-### JS
+### Javascript

-#### Extracting JS code
+#### Extracting Javascript code

-For the JS, if code gets too long in an SFC, it might be a good idea to extract it.
+For the Javascript, if code gets too long in an SFC, it might be a good idea to extract it.

 If the code is shared between many SFCs, try extracting it to a composable (for Vue-related code) or a utility (utils, for anything non Vue-related)